School of Nursing & Kinesiology

 Let’s connect during your campus visit.

-- School of Nursing & Kinesiology
+- School of Nursing and Kinesiology

 Professor Cox teaches Obstetrical and Pediatric nursing, focusing on family centered nursing care.
 She completed her BSN from Grand Canyon University and her MSN in Nursing Administration from the University of St. Francis.
 Previous undergraduate work includes a BA in Business Management from Warner Southern University.
 She has worked in Neonatal Intensive Care, Pediatric Intensive Care, and Postpartum Care as well as supervisory and management roles in these units.
 She is a member of Sigma Theta Tau; Nu Upsilon and Upsilon Delta Chapters.